 It’s one thing to chew on a whole coffee bean, which is rather pleasant, and then there’s spooning handfuls of ground coffee into your mouth – not so pleasant.
 You get the picture.

-There was a 1995 study (7) in the American Journal of Clinical Nutrition that looked specifically at the effects of consuming used coffee grounds.
+A 1995 study (7) in the American Journal of Clinical Nutrition looked specifically at the effects of consuming used coffee grounds.
 Their findings after three weeks showed that blood cholesterol increased by an average of 26 points.

 Food for thought – for sure.